-The report looks at countries in respect to their performance regarding six particular variables…
+The report looks at countries with respect to their performance of six particular variables:

 - Gross domestic product per capita